 College and other postsecondary education—including vocational and graduate programs—play a vital role in supporting economic success for individuals and the nation as a whole.
-To help expand access to college education, in fiscal year 2020 the federal government provided over $115 billion in financial aid through grants, loans, and work-study funds.
+To help expand access to college education, the federal government provided about $112 billion in financial aid in FY 2022 through grants, loans, and work-study funds.

-However, the amount of federal student loan debt has grown to over $1.5 trillion, and many borrowers have struggled to repay their loans and eventually defaulted.
-To help address this issue, the Department of Education (Education) should take steps to strengthen its management and oversight of federal student aid programs.
+However, the amount of federal student loan debt has grown to more than $1.6 trillion, and, in the past, many borrowers struggled to repay their loans and eventually defaulted.
+With student loan payments resuming after a more than 3-year payment pause due to the COVID-19 pandemic, the Department of Education (Education) should take steps to strengthen its management and oversight of federal student aid programs.